VaRenNick/SLplayer/README.md

 package that you can unpack.
 This will give you the vlcj-player application jar and all of the dependencies - you can simply execute `java -jar vlcj-player-1.0.0-SNAPSHOT.jar` and the application should start.

-On the other hand, just run it from an Eclipse project.

 License
 -------